 In humans, several coronaviruses are known to cause respiratory infections ranging from the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome (SARS).

 What Are The Symptoms?

 The most common symptoms of COVID-19 are fever, tiredness, and dry cough.

-Some patients may have aches and pains, nasal congestion, runny nose, sore throat or diarrhea.
 These symptoms are usually mild and begin gradually.

 Some people become infected but don’t develop any symptoms and don't feel unwell.

 Most people (about 80%) recover from the disease without needing special treatment.

 Seek immediate medical attention if you have serious symptoms.
 Always call before visiting your doctor or health facility.

 People with mild symptoms who are otherwise healthy should manage their symptoms at home.